atr0t0s/leaderboard/README.md

 - go get github.com/revel/cmd/revel

 Then either
-- git clone, make some changes, and run with "revel run leaderboard", or
+- git clone, make some changes, and run with "revel run leaderboard"
-- If you only want to test, run from Github without downloading: "revel run github.com/violarisgeorge/leaderboard"